bitshares/bitshares.github.io-old/_posts/2015-06-07-lessons-learned-from-bitshares-1.0.md

 Under Graphene, we charge prices that are competitive with successful real world businesses providing similar services.
 These real world businesses have real world costs for user acquisition and charge far more than it costs them to merely update their database balances.
 We need to be cheaper than PayPal, Dwolla, and centralized exchanges.
-We do not need to be "as cheap as possible" because that will undermine our product.
+We do not need to be "as cheap as possible" because that will undermine the goal of a profitable organization.

 ### Lesson 13 - BitAsset's need a *floor* not a *perfect peg*